oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 TBD Add note about remote k8s clusters.
 Make sure there's support for a secret in the template file.

-#### Create and deploy your Kubernetes resources
+### Create and deploy your Kubernetes resources

 To deploy the sample operator domain and its required Kubernetes resources, use the sample script, `$SAMPLEDIR/run_domain.sh`, which will perform the following steps for you:

   - Deletes the domain with a `DomainUID` of `domain1` in the namespace, `sample-domain1-ns`, if it already exists.
   - Creates a secret containing your WebLogic administrator user name and password.
-  - Creates a secret containing your Model in Image encryption password.
+  - Creates a secret containing your Model in Image runtime encryption password:
+    - All model-in-image domains must supply a runtime encryption secret with a `password` value.
+    - It is used to encrypt configuration that is passed around internally by the Operator.
+    - The value must be kept private but can be arbitrary: you can optionally supply a different secret value every time you restart the domain.
   - Creates secrets containing your RCU access URL, credentials, and prefix (these are unused unless the domain type is `JRF`).
   - Creates a config map containing an additional WDT model properties file, `$SAMPLEDIR/model1.20.properties`.
   - Generates a domain resource YAML file, `$WORKDIR/k8s-domain.yaml`, using `$SAMPLEDIR/k8s-domain.yaml.template`.